PujitGolchha/gpt-function-calling/README.md

 | Prompt 5 | Dual-Database Prompt |

 ## helpers
-The helpers consist of python files to replicate our Custom Api Setup and a file that contains helper functions for running the function calling process.
+The helpers consist of Python files to replicate our Custom Api Setup and a file that contains helper functions for running the function calling process.
 - langchainhelpers - This file consists of a custom output parser to parse the function call from GPT and functions to run an LLM chain once or multiple times.
 These functions are used to communicate with GPT and run the funcion calling process for each question based on the number of function calls required to answer the question.
 - openstreetmaps - This file contains all functions to retrieve, parse, and structure the data retrieved Open StreetMaps.
 - dbpedia - This file contains all functions to retrieve, parse, and structure the data from DBpedia.